judgelord/corporations-data/README.md

 * Clean and normalize raw organization names from various datasets.
 * Eliminate common textual noise, legal suffixes, punctuation, and inconsistent capitalization
 * Map variations of the same organization based on standardized names or other unique keys
-* Create a crosswalk table that aligns entities across multiple datasets (canonical key, raw name / aliases, sources, CIK ID, match type)
+* Create a crosswalk table that aligns entities across multiple datasets (canonical key, raw name / aliases, CIK ID, FED RSSD ID, sources,matching type, fuzzy matching score)
   * CIK (Central Index Key) is one way we can automatically match entities.
 They are used on the Securities Exchange Commission's (SEC) computer systems to identify corporations and individual people who have filed disclosure with the SEC.
+  * RSSD ID (Research, Statistics, Supervision, and Discount ID) is a unique number assigned by the Federal Reserve Board to financial institutions for identification in their data systems, acting as a distinct identifier for banks, holding companies, and other entities in the U.S. financial system.

 ## Information About the Datasets
 * CIK.csv